JungwongsukJennarong/JungwongsukJennarong/README.md

-- 👋 Hey there, I’m @JungwongsukJennarong
+- 👋 Hey there, I’m @JungwongsukJennarong (Call me Max anyway)
-- 🌱 I’m recently graduate in OUHK with computing degree
+- 🌱 QA in Accedo
-- 💞️ I’m looking for opportunity to really getting start my career
 - 📫 How to reach me:
 email: jungwongsukjennarong@gmail.com
 linkedin: linkedin.com/in/jennarong-jungwongsuk-ab27a6207